LazorKit LogoLazorKit

 Vault PDA

 Zero-data account that holds SOL and tokens.
-The program signs for it via PDA seeds during Execute.
-No rent required.
+The program signs for it during Execute.
+No rent deposit required — the vault is itself a PDA with no allocated data.

 Authority PDA